What to do for Summer 2021? Check out this Summer Bucket List for Kids

 There’s a summer full of options, but it helps to have some options hanging on your fridge for those hot day moments when time is ticking backwards…

-Stick this activity list on your fridge and when you find yourself stuck – have a peak and see what I’m (most likely) also doing.
+Stick this activity list on your fridge and when you find yourself stuck – have a peek to get an idea for the day.

 These are easy, fun, simple ideas to help make summer days at home go just a little smoother.

-These aren’t earth shattering ideas or anything rocket science like, but we all know that sometimes, even the simplest ideas escape us when we are faced with the dreaded “what are we going to do today?” question.
+But they aren’t earth shattering ideas or anything rocket science like – and we all know that sometimes, even the simplest ideas escape us when we are faced with the dreaded “what are we going to do today?” question.

 What age is this for?

-(And I would know – I did many of these activities with my 5th grade neighbor friends).
+(And I would know – I did many of these activities with my big kid neighbor friends).

 How will you know what to do?